 Situated just outside the CBD, Toowong’s proximity to high-end schools, The University of Queensland, and a multitude of transport options, make it a winner.
-Close to the Brisbane River and the heart of the city, Toowong saw growth of 12.1% in 2020 and has a median house price of $939,000 and an annual rental yield of 3.2%.
+Close to the Brisbane River and the heart of the city, Toowong saw growth of 12.1% in 2020 for both rental yield and capita growth.
+It had a median house price of $939,000 and an annual rental yield of 3.2%.

 Manly is 20 minutes from the Brisbane CBD, located on the coastline, boasting a charming seaside atmosphere that offers a great work-life balance.
 Manly has seen exponential in the last three years, seeing a growth of 14.2%.
 It has a median house price of $966,000 and an annual rental yield of 3.02%.

 Camp Hill is a popular suburb for families, given it is only 6 kilometres from the Brisbane CBD and is in the catchment zone for several popular high-end schools.
 The suburb has seen a consistent growth rate of 4.1% in the last five years, has a median house price of $908,000, and an annual rental yield of 3.1%.

 After added infrastructure to the area in recent years, Coorparoo now has easy access to the six-kilometre away CBD, with multiple vehicle and public transport options available.
 Desirable schools and popular cafe and restaurants scenes make it a favourite for families.
 It has a median house price of $945,000 and an average annual rental yield of 2.9%.

 5. Mount Gravatt

 Mount Gravatt is an ideal pick for those who base themselves on the Southside.
 Situated only 10 kilometres south of the CBD, Mount Gravatt has excellent education facilities, a large shopping centre, and great public transport options.
 It has a median house price of $670,000 and an average annual rental yield of 3.45%.